reactorlabs/rir/README.md

     bin/gnur-make check-devel

-## Playing with RIR

-To run R with RIR use

-    bin/R

-This loads a normal R environment with RIR replacing the R bytecode compiler and interpreter.

 ## Are we fast?

 Check out our [performance dashboard](https://speed.r-vm.net) to see how we compare to GNU R and FastR in terms of performance.

-## Hacking

-To make changes to this repository please open a pull request.
-Ask somebody to review your changes and make sure ci is green.

-Caveat: we use submodules.
-If you are in the habit of blindly `git commit .` you are up for surprises.
-Please make sure that you do not by accident commit an updated submodule reference for external/custom-r.

 ## PIR optimizer

-To try out the [PIR optimizer](documentation/pir.md) you can use `pir.compile` to optimize a RIR compiled closure.
+To try out the [PIR optimizer](documentation/pir.md) you can use `pir.compile` to optimize a Ř compiled closure.
 Or you can pass the environment variable PIR_ENABLE, and set it to 'on' or 'force'.
-Those flags will either use the PIR optimizer for hot RIR functions, or always.
+Those flags will either use the PIR optimizer for hot Ř functions, or always.

 To print intermediate debug information, you have a number of options:
 * Use the shorthand flags on `pir.compile`, such as `WARN`, or `P_FINAL`.